omnigroup/OmniGroup/README.markdown

 Xcode
 -------------------

-- We currently use Xcode 10.11 for all platforms.
+- We currently use Xcode 13.1 for all platforms.
 You'll probably have the best results if you do too.
 - Add the projects you want to your workspace.
 - Take a look in the Workspaces directory for a sample workspace for the TextEditor iPad example app.

 Supported Targets
 ----------------------

-- We require macOS 10.14, iOS 13, and watchOS 6.0, with our deployment builds happening on macOS Mojave 10.14.4.
+- We require macOS 11, iOS 14, and watchOS 6.0, with our deployment builds happening on macOS Big Sur 11.6 and Monterey 12.0

 Configuring the Source
 ----------------------